bowdoincollege/noc-rpki/README.md

-- Paste one of the signed ROAs from the `genroa.sh` output (including `-----BEGIN ROA REQUEST-----` through `-----END SIGNATURE-----`) into the "Signed ROA Request:" textfield.
+- Paste one of the signed ROAs from the `genroa.sh` output (including `-----BEGIN ROA REQUEST-----` through `-----END SIGNATURE-----`) into the "Signed ROA Request:" text field.
 - Choose "Next Step"

 ![ARIN Submit ROA](images/ARIN-roa-submit.png)